bbaserdem/FlowGenius/README.md

 # Configure your environment
 flowgenius wizard

-# Create your first learning project
+# Create your first learning project (interactive)
+flowgenius new

+# Or create directly with topic
-flowgenius new "Learn NixOS"
+flowgenius create "Learn NixOS"
 ```

 ## Usage